MatejMecka/issAboveSkopje/README.md

 ### How it works

 Basically, the script checks the RSS feed and compares the time (when the ISS is above) with your system time.
 If it is, it posts status on twitter and sends DM's to all the followers.
-The file ids.txt stores the ID's of all the followers and if someone wants to disable getting DM's from the account, tweets '@ISSAboveSkopje disableDM' and the script removes that ID from the list while the file disabledUsers.txt collects full data of those who disabled the DM's (time, ID, username).
+The file ids.txt stores the ID's of all the followers and if someone wants to disable getting DM's from the account, tweets '@ISSAboveSkopje disableDM' and the script removes that ID from the list.
+The script uses the list to send DM's to the followers.

 ### Lighting up LED's
 I'm using Arduino to get the lights ON.
 There is a script uploaded on this repo which you can copy and change for your own needs.
 How it works, basically, when the ISS is above, the script writes data to the Arduino port (1 or 0).